tusher466/Project-Online-Ticket-Reservation/README.md

 ## 📌 What this repo is

-A focused directory of **job-data APIs, web scrapers, datasets, and recruiting resources** for developers building applications around employment and labor-market data.
+A curated directory of **job-data APIs, web scrapers, datasets, and recruiting resources** for developers building applications around employment and labor-market data.

-This repository brings together useful resources for collecting and working with:
+This repository collects useful resources for:

 - 💼 Job listings
 - 🏢 Employer information